 To work around this, we suggest adding additional views to the table, one for each multiple select option, and filtering these views to show only records with each select option.
 For example, if I only want to see furniture options that are appropriate for a living room or an office, I will create views for those specific subsets of furniture type, and filter to get the desired results.

-For a different approach, you can also use either the chart app or the pivot table app to visualize your groups and see which records are in them, as they both allow you to split up records containing multiple values.
+For a different approach, you can also use either the chart extension or the pivot table extension to visualize your groups and see which records are in them, as they both allow you to split up records containing multiple values.
 Here's an example of what that could look like:

 How many options can I create for a single multiple select field?